Zachc0des/Zachc0des-Portfolio/Cisco Packet Tracer Study Guide.md

 <p1>[Device-Type-Selection]->Connections-[Device Specific Box]-> Coaxial Cable </p>
 <h5>Attach to the Port 0 interface of the cable modem and the Coaxial 7 interface of the internet cloud.</h5>

-<h1>Part 2: Configure the End Devices and verify Connectivity</h1><BR>
+<h1>Part 2: Configure the End Devices and verify Connectivity</h1>
 <h2>In this Part you will be connecting a PC and a Laptop to the Wireless Router:</h2>
 <h4>The PC will be connected to the network using an Ethernet Cable<h4>
 <h4>The Laptop will undergo a chip replacment in order to connect to the Network Wirelessly</h4>
 <p1> The Wired Ethernet Network Interface Card [NIC] will be replaced with a [Wireless NIC] and will sustain a connection to the router wirelessly </P1>
-<H4>After both end devices are connected to the netowrk, you will veriify the connectivity to Cisco.SRV</h4>
+<H4>After both end devices are connected to the network, you will verify the connectivity to Cisco.SRV</h4>
 <p1>The PC and the Laptop wil each be Assinged an IP (Internet Protocol) address The Internet Protocol is a set of rules for routing and addressing data on the Internet<BR><br>
 The IP addresses are used to identify the devices on a network and allow devices to connect and transfer on a network</p1>